21 Proven Exit Popup Formulas That Will Increase Conversion Rates

 Animations, such as those available with Hello Bar, can also prove extremely useful.

 While too many animations will likely irritate your prospects, using subtle animations can call attention to your offer and force visitors to pay attention.
+This is particularly important for mobile devices, where screen space is limited and you need to make every element count.

 14. Use Social Media Badges to Increase Your Following

 Social media has become an integral part of selling any product or service.
-When you integrate social into your website or blog, you create a sphere of influence for your brand.
+When you integrate social media into your website or blog, you create a sphere of influence for your brand.

 Remember that website visits aren’t the only traffic to worry about.
 You want people to like your Facebook page, read your tweets, and check out your latest Instagram posts.
 They should become part of your community.

 To increase your following and gain access to a larger audience, use your exit popup to promote your social platforms.
 Which one or ones do you use most often?
-Which help drive traffic back to your website best?
+Which help drive traffic back to your website the best?

 The great thing about social media badges is that (almost) everyone recognizes them.
 They’re like the Google or Apple logo — almost universally understood.